 On April 13, Sikhs around the world began the celebrations for Vaisakhi, one of the most important holidays in the Sikh calendar that marks the start of the new year and the first harvest.
 Two days later, on April 15, eight people—Samaria Blackwell, Karli Smith, Jasvinder Kaur, Amarjeet Johal, Jaswinder Singh, John Weisert, Amarjit Sekhon and Matthew Alexander—were shot and killed in a FedEx warehouse in Indianapolis, IN.
 The suspect, 19-year-old Brandon Hole, an ex- FedEx employee, was found dead from an apparent self-inflicted gunshot wound.
 Of the eight victims, four were Sikh.
 In fact, Sikhs make up 90 percent of the employees at the warehouse.

-In the past week, organizations such as the Sikh Coalition shared resources to community members on how to support, discuss, and share news about the incident.
+In the past week, organizations such as the Sikh Coalition shared resources with community members on how to support, discuss, and share news about the incident.
 Nikki Singh, policy and advocacy manager of the Sikh Coalition stated:

 “On behalf of our entire organization, we are deeply saddened by the loss of eight lives in Indianapolis last Thursday.
 We mourn those who were lost, and extend our hearts and prayers to their families, those who were injured and are recovering, and those who witnessed the attack.
 Moving forward, the Sikh Coalition is working to provide direct support to the Sikh community in Indianapolis.
 We also continue to call for a full investigation of the shooting, including the possibility that bias may have been a motivating factor.”